-c.
+- c.
 Does the State intend to include in the English learner subgroup the results of students previously identified as English learners on the State assessments required under ESEA section 1111(b)(2)(B)(v)(I) for purposes of State accountability (ESEA section 1111(b)(3)(B))?
+Note that a student's results may be included in the English learner subgroup for not more than four years after the student ceases to be identified as an English learner.

+-  Yes

+- 🗆 No

-Note that a student's results may be included in the English learner subgroup for not more than four years after the student ceases to be identified as an English learner. ⊠ Yes □ No 4 If applicable above one of the following entions for recently emissed d.
-8 1 English learners in the State: \square Applying the exception under ESEA section 1111(b)(3)(A)(i); or \boxtimes Applying the exception under ESEA section 1111(b)(3)(A)(ii); or \square Applying the exception under ESEA section 1111(b)(3)(A)(i) or under ESEA section 1111(b)(3)(A)(ii).
-If this option is selected, ii. $\underline{\text{Minimum N-Size}}$ (ESEA section 1111(c)(3)(A)):
+d.
+If applicable, choose one of the following options for recently arrived English learners in the State:

+□ Applying the exception under ESEA section 1111(b)(3)(A)(i); or □ Applying the exception under ESEA section 1111(b)(3)(A)(i); or □ Applying the exception under ESEA section 1111(b)(3)(A)(i) or under ESEA section 1111(b)(3)(A)(i).
+If this option is selected, describe how the State will choose which exception applies to a recently arrived English learner.

+Minimum N-Size (ESEA section 1111(c)(3)(A)):